Fibering rigidity of 3-manifolds with Torelli monodromy: Background and basic structure

+It follows from \cite{Thurstonnorm}, Section 3, that nonisotopic fibers always intersect.
+Since we are assuming $S_{1}$ and $S_{2}$ are not isotopic, they intersect, hence $\pi_{1}(M_{3})$ is nontrivial.\\

 \begin{rem} The reader should be warned that in what follows, we will be very relaxed about where a curve lives.
-Any two curves $c_1$ and $c_2$ in $M$ that lift to $\tilde{M}_T$ can be homotoped onto both of the fibers $S_1$ and $S_2$, and the same notation will be used for these curves in the fibers.
-Similarly, when a particular fundamental domain in $S_2$, $\tilde{M}_T$, $\tilde{M}_{\tau_1}$ or $\tilde{M}_{\tau_2}$ is assumed, the same notation will be used for a curve in the fundamental domain and its projection to $M$ or one of the fibers.
+Any two conjugacy classes of curves $c_1$ and $c_2$ in $M$ that lift to closed curves in $M_{3}$ can be homotoped onto both of the fibers $S_1$ and $S_2$, and the same notation will be used for these curves in the fibers.
 It will always be stated in what space we are working, and all curves mentioned should be assumed to be in that space. \end{rem}

-\subsection{The covering space $\tilde{M}_{T}$}
+\subsection{The covering space $M_{3}$}